srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

-I've worked on NFT projects in the past which have taught me a lot, and introduced me to some great people.
+In the past, I've worked on blockchain and NFT projects, which has taught me a lot and introduced me to some great people.
-While I recognise the skills and reverence of engineers in this domain, I'm unable to onboard myself on this idea.
+While I recognise the skill and reverence of some developers in this domain, I still stand uncharmed by the zeal of web3.

-If you're a blockchain enthusiast reading this, know that I understand completely where you stand.
+If you're a blockchain enthusiast reading this, know that I understand where you stand.
 I've been in the same shoes as you, and I draw my opinions from personal encounters with the crypto ecosystem.
-What I ask of you as a former peer then, is that you put your tech under a lens of scrutiny and sever any bonds that may develop into religious fanaticism.
+What I ask of you as a peer then, is that you put your tech under a lens of scrutiny and sever any bonds that may develop into religious fanaticism.
 This is true of all engineering, of course.
 We cannot improve a technology if we're blind to it's limitations.
-And we can't become aware of it's limitations unless we are open to critique.
+And we can't become aware of limitations unless we are open to critique.
 Critique such as this one.

-The engineers who build blockchains and NFT based projects surely recognise the technical problems with this data model, they simply choose to write them off as "tradeoffs" for *web3*, or worse, turn a blind eye to them.
+The engineers who build blockchains and NFT based projects surely recognise the technical problems with this model, they simply choose to write them off as "tradeoffs" for *web3*, or worse, turn a blind eye to them.
-And then there are the social problems - ones that are much more nuanced and can't be tackled by any number of token standards or consensus algorithms.
+And then there are the social problems - ones that are so nuanced that they can't be tackled by any number of token standards or consensus algorithms.
 I can at least attest to the ones that I am aware of.

 - [Social](#social)